henkkx/DjangoSurvivalGame/README.md

 These commands will install all the required python modules and begin running the Django webserver.

+### Remember

+If you are running this on a local server, set Debug to True in settings.py as otherwise the Django framework won't load the static files.

+This will also disable the 404 request page, However on python anywhere debug is set to False, because python anywhere will handle the static links

 ## Developing

 ### Built With